 Tips & Tricks

-- You can use either fresh herbs or dried herbs, both are very tasty.
-However, we’re extra partial to fresh sprigs of rosemary because it’s just so good!
+- You can use either fresh or dried herbs; both are very tasty.
+However, we’re extra partial to fresh rosemary sprigs because they’re just so good!

 - Don’t skip searing the roast before adding it to the slow cooker because it adds so much flavor.
 It’s still good if you’re in a hurry and skip the searing step, but it’s worth taking the extra few minutes to sear the roast.